rust-project-primer/book/src/testing/readme.md

 3. In the case of missing documentation, tests are often the only thing close to documenting how code is intended to be used.

-Having a thorough tests makes development more pleasant (and speedy), because it allows developers to implement new features or refactor code, without having to worry about accidentally breaking existing functionality and only finding out when the code is deployed.
+Having thorough tests makes development more pleasant (and speedy), because it allows developers to implement new features or refactor code, without having to worry about accidentally breaking existing functionality and only finding out when the code is deployed.
 But this is only possible when there is a reasonable